yuzisun/ai-gateway/examples/extproc_custom_router/README.md

-This example shows how to insert a custom router in the custom external process using `filterapi` package.
+This example shows how to insert a custom router in the custom external processor using `filterapi` package.